The ten steps outlined below can help streamline your development process.

-The Design Manual offers an extensive advice on designing a new home, including and that you can show your designer, architect, planner or builder.
+The Design Manual offers an extensive advice on designing a new home, including C that you can show your designer, architect, planner or builder.

 Need Best Practice Design Guidance?

-Look at the to expand your knowledge on how to deliver the most functional, comfortable and liveable designs for your project.
+Look at the residential design guides to expand your knowledge on how to deliver the most functional, comfortable and liveable designs for your project.
 These are non-statutory guides based on international best practice standards.

-Currently the Design Manual has guides for and .
+Currently the Design Manual has guides for S and .